-Please email us at

-fundraising@internationalanimalrescue.org or call us at (508) 826-1083.
+Please email us at fundraising@internationalanimalrescue.org or call us on 01825 767688.

-STATEMENT OF FINANCIAL ACTIVITIES For the year ended December 31, 2021
+STATEMENT OF FINANCIAL ACTIVITIES For the year ended 31 December 2021

 2021 continued to be overshadowed by the COVID-19 pandemic, with new variants resulting in further lockdowns and restrictions alongside the vaccination roll out throughout the world.
 All of IAR's projects continued to be impacted by border closures, as well as disrupted food and medical supplies.
 Furthermore, we continued to adapt our fundraising plans to this challenging, uncertain environment.
-IAR is again immensely arateful to all the staff and volunteers at our projects for their tireless efforts protecting animals and habitats in such unprecedented conditions, and to our supporters who continue to stand by us during this challenging time.
+We are again immensely grateful to all the staff and volunteers at our projects for their tireless efforts protecting animals and habitats in such unprecedented conditions, and to our supporters who continue to stand by us during this challenging time.